JamesGrill/JamesGrill/README.md

 ## James Grill
-I recently graduated from the University of Northern Iowa with a Bachelor's Degree in Computer Science.
 I am currently job searching for an entry level position that will allow me to continue growing my skills.

 ### Interested In